Aurora Tigers: Dudley Hewitt Cup

 In late April, the Tigers drove North to Iroquois Falls, Ontario to compete for their second Dudley Hewitt Cup.
-In the tourney opener, the Tigers defeated the NOJHL Champion Soo Indians 4-1.
-They then went the next night and beat the SIJHL Champion Schreiber Diesels 6-3.
-In the final game of the round robin, the Tiger beat up the host Abitibi Eskimos 7-0 to clinch first place and a bye to the tournament final.
-In the final game, the Tigers defeated Schreiber Diesels 10-0, having outshot them 67-23 and earning a birth to the Royal Bank Cup 2007.
+In the tourney opener, the Tigers defeated the NOJHL Champion Soo Indians 4–1.
+They then went the next night and beat the SIJHL Champion Schreiber Diesels 6–3.
+In the final game of the round robin, the Tiger beat up the host Abitibi Eskimos 7–0 to clinch first place and a bye to the tournament final.
+In the final game, the Tigers defeated Schreiber Diesels 10–0, having outshot them 67–23 and earning a berth to the Royal Bank Cup 2007.

 Royal Bank Cup 2007

-The Tigers started off with a 4-2 win over the Selkirk Steelers (MJHL).
-Aurora then suffered a disappointing loss to the Pembroke Lumber Kings (CJHL), 5-3.
-They then took out their frustration on the host Prince George Spruce Kings (BCHL) with a 6-3 victory and then flexed some muscle with a 7-4 dismantling of their most anticipated opponent, the Camrose Kodiaks (AJHL).
-With a 3-1 record in the round robin, the Tiger clinched first place and the early semi-final against the 4th seed Pembroke Lumber Kings.
-The rematch was ugly, with the Lumber Kings leading 2-1 at one point.
+The Tigers started off with a 4–2 win over the Selkirk Steelers (MJHL).
+Aurora then suffered a disappointing loss to the Pembroke Lumber Kings (CJHL), 5–3.
+They then took out their frustration on the host Prince George Spruce Kings (BCHL) with a 6–3 victory and then flexed some muscle with a 7–4 dismantling of their most anticipated opponent, the Camrose Kodiaks (AJHL).
+With a 3–1 record in the round robin, the Tiger clinched first place and the early semi-final against the 4th seed Pembroke Lumber Kings.
+The rematch was ugly, with the Lumber Kings leading 2–1 at one point.
 The Tigers tied up the game to force overtime and then tournament MVP, Top Forward, and Scoring Champion Daniel Michalsky scored the winner early in the extra frame.
-The Tigers went on to face Prince George in the final as they had disposed of Camrose 3-2 in fifth overtime the night before.
-By early in the third, the Tigers had built up a 3-0 lead and held on to win 3-1 to win their second Royal Bank Cup in four years.
+The Tigers went on to face Prince George in the final as they had disposed of Camrose 3–2 in fifth overtime the night before.
+By early in the third, the Tigers had built up a 3–0 lead and held on to win 3–1 to win their second Royal Bank Cup in four years.

 Accolades

 The Tigers finished the season with a combined 73 wins, 10 losses, and 1 tie.
-Their 2006-07 accolades include the Regular Season Crown, the #1 CJAHL National Ranking, the North Division Championship, the North/West Conference Championship, the OPJHL Buckland Cup, the Ontario Hockey Association Championship, the Ontario Hockey Federation Championship, the Dudley Hewitt Cup, and the Royal Bank Cup as the Best Junior "A" Team in Canada.
+Their 2006–07 accolades include the Regular Season Crown, the #1 CJAHL National Ranking, the North Division Championship, the North/West Conference Championship, the OPJHL Buckland Cup, the Ontario Hockey Association Championship, the Ontario Hockey Federation Championship, the Dudley Hewitt Cup, and the Royal Bank Cup as the Best Junior "A" Team in Canada.